saleor/saleor-docs/docs/before-you-start.md

 ## What is Saleor?

 Saleor is an e-commerce platform for building online stores.
-Create client interfaces that look great and have all the features that make for a modern, rich shopping experience, and make use of an administration dashboard that allows you to easily manage products, people, and functionalities.
-It is an ideal solution for small and midsize retailers and caters for both physical and digital inventory.
+Create great-looking client interfaces which have all the features that provide modern, rich shopping experiences.
+Make use of an administration dashboard that allows you to easily manage products, people, and functionalities.
+Saleor has solutions for small, midsize, and enterprise-level retailers and covers both physical and digital inventory.

 One major advantage of Saleor is that it is available as both a typical online store and as a PWA application.
 PWA means that your customers can download your store to any device and browse it offline or when they have no internet access.
 They can also make orders and payments just like when shopping online.